Advanced Threat Hunting and Detection Engineering in the Enterprise

 Who should take the course?

-- SOC Analysts and Incident Responders who want to improve their investigation skills
+- SOC analysts and incident responders who want to improve advanced investigation and hunting skills

 Are there any prerequisites?